Recaro: History

 The company was founded on 1 October 1906 by Wilhelm Reutter as Stuttgarter Carosserie und Radfabrik.
-In 1909 Wilhelm's brother Albert Reutter joins the company as a partner and commercial manager.
-Change of name to "Stuttgarter Karosseriewerk Reutter & Co.", owner W. & A. Reutter.
-On 24 July 1909 the patent for a "folding roof with canopy, especially for motor vehicles" was filed.
+In 1909, Wilhelm's brother Albert Reutter joined the company as a partner and commercial manager.
+There was a change of name to "Stuttgarter Karosseriewerk Reutter & Co.", owner W. & A. Reutter.
+On 24 July 1909, the patent for a "folding roof with canopy, especially for motor vehicles" was filed.
 This so-called "reform body" was a constructive forerunner of the convertible.
 The result was bodies including interior fittings for almost all well-known manufacturers of the time, in particular Daimler-Benz (and predecessor) as well as the Chemnitzer Wanderer-Werke.
 In 1919, the gradual conversion from individual production to mass production took place.
-During the 1920s the company became known for building limousine bodies.
-1930 Reutter entered into a partnership with the Porsche design office.
-From 1931 Reutter manufactured the first bodies for Porsche types 7, 8, 9, 12 and 32.
-1936 After the capacity limit of the main plant in Augustenstraße had been reached, a second plant was built in Zuffenhausen.
-A year later in 1937 Reutter receiveed the order to produce the Volkswagen prototype pre-series VW 303.
-A couple years later in 1939 the company had around 900 employees.
-1944 the main factory in Augustenstraße was severely damaged in an air raid.
+During the 1920s, the company became known for building limousine bodies.
+1930, Reutter entered into a partnership with the Porsche design office.
+From 1931, Reutter manufactured the first bodies for Porsche types 7, 8, 9, 12 and 32.
+In 1936, after the capacity limit of the main plant in Augustenstraße had been reached, a second plant was built in Zuffenhausen.
+A year later in 1937, Reutter received the order to produce the Volkswagen prototype pre-series VW 303.
+A couple years later in 1939, the company had around 900 employees.
+In 1944, the main factory in Augustenstraße was severely damaged in an air raid.
 The workforce shrunk to 94 people.
-In 1949 Porsche began engaging the company to build their Porsche 356 sports car bodies.
+In 1949, Porsche began engaging the company to build their Porsche 356 sports car bodies.

 In 1953, the company registered a patent for "a hinge fitting for upholstered seats with adjustable backrest", the Reutter reclining seat fitting.
-1954 Completion of the 5,000th body for the Porsche 356.
-In 1956 the "Stuttgarter Karosseriewerk Reutter & Co.
-GmbH" celebrates its 50th anniversary.
-In the same year the 10,000th Porsche body, left the factory, which by then employed 900 people.
+Following completion of the 5,000th body for the Porsche 356 in 1954, the "Stuttgarter Karosseriewerk Reutter & Co.
+GmbH" celebrated its 50th anniversary in 1956.
+That same year the 10,000th Porsche body left the factory, which by then employed 900 people.

 In 1963, Porsche acquired the car body factory.
 What remained was renamed to Recaro (REutter-CAROsserie), and focus was shifted to high-end seats.
 The company began producing both OEM seats for Porsche, and a separate line of after-market seats.
 In 1965, Recaro presented the first Recaro sports seat at the Frankfurt Motor Show.
 In 1967, Recaro started the construction of a production facility in Schwäbisch Hall.
-In 1969, the Reutter family sold the company to three companies, Keiper, Huber & Wagner and Metzeler, due to economic problems.
+Economic problems led the Reutter family to sell the business in 1969 to three companies, Keiper, Huber & Wagner, and Metzeler.
 In 1971, Recaro produced the first aircraft seats under the name Recaro Aircomfort under license of the American manufacturer Hardman Aerospace.
 Shortly afterwards, Recaro launched its first aircraft seat, the so-called Recaro 2020, and sold it to Lufthansa, among others.
 In 1974, the first motorsport seat was based on the Recaro professional full shell seat.
 In 1983, Keiper purchased all shares in Recaro and established Keiper Recaro in Kirchheim.